Protect your cash from fraud.

 - Ransomware: Several large-scale schemes have involved the use of this type of malicious software that blocks your access to your data until a ransom is paid.

 - Wire Fraud: Confidential information is often exposed through phishing or social engineering, and is then

 used to gain access to electronically transfer money from your accounts.
 Corporate account takeovers can also occur when log-in information is captured through malware that allows fraudsters to log key strokes.

 To protect your business, it is imperative that you take preventive measures through use of technology and procedures.
 You and your bank share responsibility in fraud protection.
 The experts at Texas Capital Bank can help you identify where you’re vulnerable and work with you and your team to onboard new practices and processes to make sure your capital remains your capital.

-Texas Capital Bank.
-N.A. will not be responsible for any consequence of reliance upon any opinion or statement contained herein nor for any omission.
-Neither Texas Capital Bank, N.A., nor any of its employees provide tax or legal advice to outside entities.
+Texas Capital Bank will not be responsible for any consequence of reliance upon any opinion or statement contained herein nor for any omission.
+Neither Texas Capital Bank, nor any of its employees provide tax or legal advice to outside entities.